adamtracy/dagorama/README.md

 ## Approach

 * First model the data using python classes since this would make the application code simpler to read and debug.
-It also allows us to tie node state with workkflow running so that we can track what nodes were actually getting processed.
+It also allows us to tie node state with workflow running so that we can track what nodes were actually getting processed (See `Node.run_count`).
 Specialized Exception classes help identify error conditions that could arise while parsing input.
 * Python's `threading` module helps simulate the DAG running.
 * Test cases are included to exercise the parsing and processing code using `pytest`
-* A visualization feature was included to make it easier to understand/validate the DAGs
+* A supplemental visualization feature was included to make it easier to understand/validate the DAGs

 ## Project Layout
 ```